meribold/git-snap/README.md

     $ git snap

-This will create a commit on a branch called `snapshots-<username>-<hostname>` <!--(as well as the branch, if necessary)--> with all local changes to tracked files.
-It will make no changes to the working directory and will restore everything else (`HEAD` and the index) after making the commit.
+This will create a commit with all changes to tracked files on a branch called `snapshots-<username>-<hostname>`.
+It doesn't touch the working directory and will restore everything else (`HEAD` and the index) after making the commit.
 Take a look at the [`snapshots-casi-elanor`][3] branch of this repository to see some commits that `git-snap` created.

 [1]: https://stackoverflow.com/q/6070179
      "Switching branches without touching the working tree?"